jesspesale/workout_tracker_backend/README.md

 # Installation
 There are two repositories needed for this program; workout_tracker_backend and workout_tracker_frontend.
 The frontend javascript repository can be found here:
     https://github.com/jesspesale/workout_tracker_frontend
 Once both repositories have been cloned, use your favorite IDE and pull up the terminal to load both repos.
-Run bundle install and rake db:migrate in your backend, then start the server by running rails s in your frontend terminal.
+Run bundle install and rake db:migrate in your backend, then start the server by running rails s in your backend terminal.
 Navigate to the browser by running open index.html and everything should be there.

 # Usage
 The usage for this application is strictly html (index.html).
 The backend will need the rails server command in the terminal.